rohit-sahasrabuddhe/concise-networks/README.md

 # Concise network models of path data
-This repository contains the implementation of the framework described in paper here.
+This repository contains the implementation of the framework described in paper:
+Sahasrabuddhe, R., Lambiotte, R., and Rosvall, M., 2025.
+Concise network models of memory dynamics reveal explainable patterns in path data. arXiv preprint [arXiv:2501.08302](https://arxiv.org/abs/2501.08302).

 ## Requirements